The Non-Orientable Topology of Condorcet's Paradox: Introduction

 Importantly, among these four topological models of preference cycles, a model is non-orientable precisely when it models contradictory preference cycles.
-Specifically, the model with unrealised, contradictory preference cycles is homeomorphic to the Klein Bottle, and our model with realised, contradictory preference cycles is homeomorphic to the Real Projective Plane, as summarised in Table~\ref{table:summary}.
+Specifically, the model with unrealised, contradictory preference cycles is homeomorphic to the Klein bottle, and our model with realised, contradictory preference cycles is homeomorphic to the real projective plane.